spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-localization.md

 ## Resolving translations from translation resources

 The localization of labels is driven by the current language and the translation key.
 Translations are typically provided as lazy-loaded resources next to the component implementation.
-Although, they can aslo be added as part of the static resources that are loaded in Oryx.
+However, they can also be added as part of the static resources that are loaded in Oryx.
 If the resources are loaded externally, they can be provided by static JSON files or a third-party service through an API.

 Oryx uses the active application language to look up the available labels.
 When the language is `en`, the locales for English are resolved.

 If a language resource can be resolved, the translation key is evaluated against the available translations in the resource using all "parts" of the key.
 For example, if a translation key contains multiple parts, like `cart.increase`, you can provide a global translation for just the `increase` part or for `cart.increase`.

-## Auto-conversion of translation keys
+## Autoconversion of translation keys

 If a translation key doesn't match any of the translations, or if the i18n feature is not installed (which is the default behavior), the translation key is converted into a human-readable message.